 The effects of climate change have been ever present throughout 2022.
 Devastating floods swept through Pakistan in June, lasting three months and affecting 33 million people.
 The year also saw numerous temperature records broken, which resulted in temperatures reaching 40 degrees in the UK and widespread wildfires across parts of Europe and Australia.

 All the while, atmospheric CO2 has never been higher, and our natural resources continue to be depleted at an alarming rate.
-It's no wonder that in our recent survey of 2000 people across the UK, over a quarter said that their new years’ resolution is to be more environmentally friendly.
+It's no wonder that in our recent survey of 2000 people across the UK, over a quarter said that their new year's resolution is to be more environmentally friendly.
 So, what can you do?

-The average person in the UK uses 150 plastic bottles every year – that's more than three per week, with over half failing to reach recycling facilities.
+The average person in the UK uses 175 plastic bottles every year – that's more than three per week, with over half failing to reach recycling facilities.
 It's definitely worth investing in a sustainable, reusable water bottle.

 Switch your workplace to a renewable energy provider.
 Renewable electricity is generated from the likes of hydro, solar, wave or wind power.
 Renewable gas comes from ‘anaerobic digestion' – the breaking down of biodegradable material, including First Mile's Food Recycling.

-- Caffeinate consciously
+3. Caffeinate consciously